Cashflow Driven Investing

 CDIs are assets which provide an index-linked or nominal, contractual, secure cashflow with a yield pickup over government bonds.
 CDI strategies are becoming increasingly attractive to defined benefit pension schemes as they approach maturity, together with other real money investors with implicit or explicit liabilities.
 Pension schemes are looking to CDI as they seek to generate an appropriate level of investment returns to meet their liabilities as they fall due.

-Advantages of CDI for defined benefit pension schemes
+Advantages of CDI for DB pension schemes

 1) Improving portfolio diversification and portfolio efficiency